crimx/observable-hooks/README.md

   - Stream of React Components???
 - Full-powered RxJS.
 Do whatever you want with Observables.
 No limitation or compromise.
 - Fully tested.
-- Lightweight and fast.
+- Lightweight and fast. **741 B** compressed & gzipped.
 A lot of efforts had been put into improving integration.
-This library should have no visible impact on performance.
+This library should have zero visible impact on performance.

 ## Why?